microsoft/MixedRealityToolkit-Unity/Roadmap.md

 - Release tag name convention: v1.Unity release major number.Unity release minor number.Iteration number
 	- For example: For Unity version 2017.1.0 our release tag would be **v1.2017.1.0**
 	- If we marked another release with the same Unity version: **v1.2017.1.1**
-- Unity packages for each release will be published to the Unity asset store.
-- Unity packages for each feature area like Input/SpatialMapping will also be added to the release notes.
-- Academy content will be updated with each major toolkit release.

 ### Development branches
 - Development branches are great for incubating features before they make their way into master.